A Pitcher of Gossipade

 And hearing it made Laurie too queasy to enjoy her slice of birthday cake.

-Though not sick enough to stay home from school, as she had to with German measles for three days in May.
+Though not sick enough to stay home from school, as she had to with German measles (caught from the Clevinger shepherds, no doubt) for three days in May.
 And by the time she returned to 7-Y, it had been shaken by a new scandal—Kim’s taking her Alternativity to a possessed extreme by verbally attacking Jocelyn, in front of Gigi and her snotty clique, like a spoken version of the shark in Jaws.

 Had it been anyone else, Laurie would’ve scrambled to the top of the scandalous lemon tree and begun squeezing detailjuice out of every rumorfruit to brew a giant pitcher of gossipade.
 This, though, was too stomach-turningly sour to think about, much less talk.